On this page

 Toolkit outbreak response database

 - This Microsoft Access Database will follow the layout and structure of the PHAC enteric hypothesis generating questionnaires.
 Users will be able to enter data, export select fields to a Microsoft Excel line list, generate automatic food and risk exposure summary tables and run custom queries.
-This database tool is expected to be complete by the end of 2015.
+Due to the Government of Canada’s Standard on Web Accessibility, this tool cannot be posted, but it is available upon request.
+Please contact us at email@example.com to request a copy.
+Please let us know if you need support or an accessible format.

 Gregg, M.B (ed.).
 2002.
 Field Epidemiology, 2nd Edition.Oxford University Press, Oxford, England.